 Plot Description

 Accuracy

 Estimated Position Accuracy Plots the standard deviations of the east, north and up directions versus time for the solution.
 The total standard deviation with a distance dependent component is also plotted.
 View this plot for individual forward or reverse solutions and losses of lock.

-Measureme Measurement
+Measureme nt

 RMS - C/A Code Plots the RMS of the double differenced C/A residuals for all satellites used in the solution.
 Under good conditions, this indicates C/A measurement accuracy.
 High C/A residuals often indicate high multipath.
 Also plotted is the standard deviation applied to the C/A measurements within the Kalman Filter.
 This value comes in part by the a-priori value set in the Measurement tab.
 In dual frequency carrier phase processing, where ARTK is used to resolve integer carrier phase ambiguities, the C/A code does not heavily influence solution accuracy.
 Thus the standard deviation assigned to the measurements is not important, provided it is not overly optimistic.
 Adjusting the C/A measurement standard to a value more representative of the size of the actual residuals (while still being conservative) will benefit float solution convergence.

+(Sheet 1 of 5)

-RMS - Carrier Phase Plots the RMS of the double differenced carrier phase residuals for all satellites used in the solution.
-Under good conditions and with a short baseline, it is a good indications of carrier phase measurement accuracy.
+Plot Description RMS - Carrier Phase Plots the RMS of the double differenced carrier phase residuals for all satellites used in the solution.
+Under good conditions and with a short baseline, it is a good indication of carrier phase measurement accuracy.
 Carrier phase noise increases as the baseline length grows due to factors such as residual ionospheric error.
 Further, if ionospheric processing is used, the carrier phase noise will increase noticeably (although it should still be cm level).
-Thus, while values at or below 1 cm may be typical for short baselines (1-2 km), values of 2-4 cm are typical for longer baselines (10-40+ km).
+Thus, while values at or below 1 cm may be typical for short baselines (1-2 km), values of 2-4 cm are typical for longer baselines (10-40+km).
 If large differences are found in the Combined Separation (fixed) plot, the RMS of the carrier phase can be a very helpful plot in determining which direction (forward or reverse) the incorrect ambiguity occurred.
 When doing this, ensure to load each solution (forward and reverse) separately prior to plotting the carrier phase RMS, in order to ensure you are viewing the carrier phase residuals for each direction separately.
 Large ramping trends are strong indications of incorrect ambiguities.

-(Sheet 1 of 4)
+RMS-L1 Doppler Plots the RMS of the double differenced Doppler residuals for all satellites in the solution.
+GrafNav uses Doppler to compute instantaneous velocity.
+Also plotted is the measurement weighting applied to the Doppler measurements within the GrafNav Kalman filter.
+As the quality of the Doppler measurements varies very significantly between receiver manufacturers, GrafNav applies a conservative default measurement weight.
+Therefore it is common to see that the actual Doppler residuals are much lower (better) than the weight applied in our filter.
+This will only cause the estimated velocity errors to be much higher than the actual velocity accuracy.
+Some receivers output such noisy Doppler values (on the order of 5 m/s) that it will actually cause Kalman Filter resets, significantly degrading positioning accuracy.
+Thus if you see very large residuals in this plot, we recommend disabling Doppler from the Measurement tab of the GNSS processing options.
+When doing this, velocity is not derived from Doppler but rather through a carrier phase model.
+(Sheet 2 of 5)